wenchitseng/SQL_movie_analysis/README.md

   - Customer engagement: Number of active customers measured by the number of rentals.
   - Customer satisfaction: This could be quantified by the average rating of all movies.
   - Revenue: Revenue is a trivial indicator of success, for MovieNow this is calculated as the sum of the price for rented movies.
+✏️ The KPIs provide the company with an overview of rental performance and customer engagement in different countries, allowing for adjustments in marketing strategies.
 ```SQL
 SELECT
 	c.country,                                 -- For each country report